Leaving a gift to MacIntyre in your will means you can transform the lives of those we support for years to come.

 When the time is right, and after you have made provision for your loved ones, please consider leaving a gift to MacIntyre in your Will.

-MacIntyre has 50 years experience of providing support to some of the most disabled children, young people and adults in society.
+MacIntyre has over 50 years of experience providing support to some of the most disabled children, young people and adults in society.
 Renowned for our dedication and expertise we make the difference between existing day-to-day and leading a fulfilling life.

 A gift in your will would help us reach out to more people and empower them to reach their potential.